stevekelly27/M_Beauty/README.md

 - Stripe payments
 Stripe payments are still example payments, I will make it a future to be able to make real payments.

+- BookingFormAdmin
+I would like to on forms.py insert the paid field for admin to have control access on the frontend.

+- OrderLineItem
+I would like to implement a model to override save function to adjust post-order

+- Webhook handler
+A payment intent succeeded function to submit email confs.

 ## Bugs/Fixes